Search for Malaysia Airlines Flight 370: 2018 search resumption

 The vessel arrived at the search area on 21 January 2018 and started the search on 22 January 2018.
 The planned search area of site 1, where the search begun, was 33012 sqkm, while the extended area covered some more 48500 sqkm.
 During the search, operations were temporarily suspended three times, while Seabed Constructor transited to Fremantle for refuelling, resupply, and crew change (twice); each transition took some ten days.
 In March 2018, Seabed Constructor started to search small areas beyond the originally planned search area.
 In April 2018, all areas of site 1 has been searched.
 The search continued northeast, and later that month area further northeast along the 7th arc (Site 4) was added to the search plan.
 In May 2018, the total area covered during the search exceeded 81500 sqkm, roughly the originally planned area of site 1 together with the extended area.
 The total area searched was some 120000 sqkm.

-According to Loke Siew Fook, the Malaysia's new transport minister, the search was to end 29 May 2018.
+According to Loke Siew Fook, Malaysia's new transport minister, the search was to end 29 May 2018.
 As of 1 June 2018, the search was reported as ongoing, searching beyond site 4 in the area where in 2014 MV Haixun 01, operated by the China Maritime Safety Administration, had detected an acoustic signal suspected to originate from an underwater location beacon attached to the plane's black boxes.
 However, while several detections had been made, none could have been detected when the ship had passed the same location on an opposing heading, and independent analyses of the detections had determined that the signals had not match the performance standards of the underwater location beacons.
 It had been considered possible but unlikely that the signals could have had originated from a damaged one.
 The spokesperson for Ocean Infinity confirmed the contract with the Malaysian government had ended and the search itself would end soon, probably on 8 June 2018.